-- 3. The remaining cases were hospital-level joint ventures, in which multiple systems have a formal relationship with a hospital.
-In these cases, we linked the hospitals to a system using the following decision rules, in order: - When it was clear, based on a manual review of systems' and hospitals' websites, that one system was the majority owner or taking responsibility for running the day-to-day operations of the hospital, we linked the hospital to that system. - We linked the hospital to the system based on investor-owned status; that is, if the hospital was investor owned as reported in the Healthcare Cost Report Information System data, and only one of the systems was investor owned, we linked the hospital to that system. - In the absence of other information, we linked the hospital to the system whose headquarters location was closest to the location of the hospital; that is, we aimed to link it to a local system over regional or national systems.
+- identified cases in which a change in ownership occurred, which was reflected in one data source but not another.
+We updated these linkages to reflect the change. - 3.
+The remaining cases were hospital-level joint ventures, in which multiple systems have a formal relationship with a hospital.
+In these cases, we linked the hospitals to a system using the following decision rules, in order: - When it was clear, based on a manual review of systems' and hospitals' websites, that one system was the majority owner or taking responsibility for running the day-to-day operations of the hospital, we linked the hospital to that system. - In the absence of other information, we linked the hospital to the system whose headquarters location was closest to the location of the hospital; that is, we aimed to link it to a local system over regional or national systems.

-After applying the exclusion criteria to remove systems that do not meet the Compendium definition of a health system and linking hospitals in subsystems to their parent systems (for a detailed description of this process, see the Compendium of U.S. Health Systems, 2018, Technical Documentation), we had 6,741 hospitals linked to the 637 systems in the Compendium of U.S. Health Systems, 2018.
+After applying the exclusion criteria to remove systems that do not meet the Compendium definition of a health system and linking hospitals in subsystems to their parent systems, we had 4,037 hospitals linked to the 629 systems in the Compendium of U.S. Health Systems, 2020.
+(For a detailed description of the exclusion and linking processes, see the Compendium of U.S. Health Systems, 2020, Technical Documentation.)